 Memory Required

 For NERSC to plan for future systems, we need to know your memory requirements.
-How much memory will your codes require per node?
+How much memory will your codes require per node (in a discrete memory space)?
 How much aggregate memory will be required?

 Emerging Technologies and Programming Models